Fire Danger Ratings, Alerts and Warnings

 • Public holidays.

-The Shire will publish on it's website and Facebook page when a HVMB has been declared.
+The Shire will publish on its website and Facebook page when a HVMB has been declared.

 Emergency Alert Telephone Warning System